RajatVerma999/Earthquake-Detector-with-email-alert/Earthquake-Detector with alert/README.md

-# Earthquake Detector with email-alert using Arduino and Python
+# Earthquake Detector with email alert using Arduino and Python

 This project detects seismic activity using an ADXL335 accelerometer connected to an Arduino Uno.
 If vibration exceeds a threshold, an alarm is triggered and an email alert is sent using a Python script.